Finding AHCCCS Rehab Centers in Mesa, AZ

 Many AHCCCS plans cover behavioral health services.
 When an AHCCCS drug rehab in Mesa discusses this generic term, they are including mental health services, psychiatric care, group therapy, individual therapy, addiction treatment, and much more.
 Below are a few types of treatments available.

 Medication-Assisted Treatment (MAT) is an option for some people struggling with addiction.
-It helps someone struggling with addiction to get clean and stay clean.
-However, sobriety is not successful with medication alone.
-Medication is one step in the recovery program.
+It helps someone struggling with addiction to begin recovery through medications that lessen or fully eradicate cravings.
+It’s important to know that medication is one step in the recovery program.
 There are benefits to starting a therapy program and joining a 12-step program.

 Methadone is a long-acting medication designed to help minimize withdrawal symptoms and reduce cravings.
 It blocks your body from feeling the effects of an opioid if you try to use it while on methadone.